JavaMuller/hive-test-harness/README.md

 The test requires 4 parameters be passed as `args` to the `main(String[] args)` method of `Application.java`:

-1) The first `arg` should be `true` or `false` and indicates if you want the application to drop/create the database, build tables & views
+1) The first `arg` should be `true` or `false` and indicates if you want the application to drop/create the database, build tables & build views

 1) The second `arg` should be `true` or `false` and indicates if you want load data